gbradley/dbdiff/readme.md

 ## Usage

-Note: with the exception of the "final" methods such as `output()`, `each()` and `count()`, DiffDB methods are chainable for a fluent interface.
+Note: with the exception of the "final" methods such as `output()`, `each()` and `count()`, DBDiff methods are chainable for a fluent interface.

 ### Connecting to the database

-Start by creating an instance of DiffDB and passing a configured PDO connection in the constructor:
+Start by creating an instance of DBDiff and passing a configured PDO connection in the constructor:

 	$pdo = new PDO(...);
 	$diff = new DiffFB($pdo);

 If you use a framework with dependency injection such as Laravel, you can instead pass the PDO connection separately with `connect`:

-	someMethod(DiffDB $diff) {
+	someMethod(DBDiff $diff) {
 		$diff->connect(DB::connection()->pdo());
 	}